 I dive in with sketches, showing how the map will fit on the page, and once that’s approved, I usually ink the map on an iPad pro.
 That usually gets me 75% of the way to the finish, at which point I’ll export to Photoshop and add lettering and textures.

-Kurt Manwaring: What is the role of a book map in helping the reader feel a sense of progression?
-Which of your maps are you most proud of in this regard?
+What is the role of a book map in helping the reader feel a sense of progression?
+Which of Isaac Stewarts maps is he most proud of in this regard?

 I don’t know if this map helps readers feel a sense of progression or not, but my favorite map of mine is probably the one I created of Roshar for the back of the dust jacket of Oathbringer.
 I’m just really satisfied with how it turned out.

-Kurt Manwaring: What is the most time consuming mistake you have ever made?
+What is the most time consuming mistake Isaac Stewart has ever made?

 “Journey before destination,” folks.
 It’s a real thing.

-Kurt Manwaring: As a book map illustrator, do you ever hope people associate your name with a good map or do you hope to be as invisible as possible to put the majority of the focus on the story and the author?
+Does Isaac Stewart ever hope people associate his name with a good map—or does he hope to be invisible and focus on the story and the author?

 That said, wouldn’t it be cool to have the globe of Roshar, for example, rotating in front of you?
 You could zoom in ala Google maps and find places as grand as Kholinar and Urithiru or as quaint and humble as Hearthstone.
 Over here you might click the icon of a famous battle and see it recreated in front of you.
 Zoom into the window of the Kholinar palace and watch Szeth on his way to assassinate the king.
 (Or maybe you don’t want to watch that!)
 Find the distances (and driving directions!) between Azimir and Yeddaw.
 Surf the sea on the back of a Santhid.
 Track a Chasmfiend across the Shattered Planes … but we’ve veered back into video game territory.